 - group based and individual support

-Area teams use the Department's (also available in the tab) to support local delivery arrangements.
+Area teams use the Department's Student Support Services (also available in the Resources tab) to support local delivery arrangements.
 The Handbook supports principals and the Department's areas and SSS team members to implement the delivery model for SSS.

 The Handbook offers guidance to SSS team members regarding working in area teams, working in portfolios and responding to area and SSS priorities.
 For schools, the Handbook defines the case referral approach and how schools can engage with the work of the SSS.